 Many people choose to have a hair transplant procedure to reduce signs of receding hairlines and help stimulate hair growth.
 This can be done to help boost confidence, especially in men who might have started to lose their hair at a young age.

-If you are planning to have a hair transplant, or have recently had one and want to learn more about the healing process, see our hair transplant recovery timeline below.
+If you are planning to have a hair transplant, or have recently had one and want to learn more about the healing process, see our timeline of hair transplant recovery below.

 Before you have your hair transplant surgery, you’ll want to focus on keeping your diet as healthy as possible for optimum recovery and results.
 Steer away from drinking alcohol, smoking, and eating junk food where possible.
 Also avoid supplements that haven’t been prescribed by your doctor, as these can also affect your healing time.
 Don’t have any caffeine on the day of your surgery and make sure you get a good night's sleep the night before, so that you are prepared for the day ahead.

 At the time of surgery, you will be taken into a sterile room for the procedure and receive anaesthetic injections into the sites where the procedure will take place.
 Once the injections have kicked in, you won’t be able to feel much pain and you should only feel pressure as the procedure takes place.

 Once the hairs at the back of your head have been extracted, these are then placed into the hair transplant site via small channel incisions that have been opened up.
 You should be discharged from your surgery shortly after your procedure as long as you are doing well and the surgeon says it is safe to do so.

 Straight after surgery, you can expect to feel some soreness once the numbing has worn off and redness around the areas that have been treated.